JorgeRamos01/Gender-recognizer/README.md

 # Gender-recognizer
+(The PDF file contains a summary of the results obtained).

 Algorithms to detect patrons in faces to recognize gender

 To find faces inside pictures is used a Haar Cascade, after this the faces are cutted and resized.